MicrosoftDocs/win32/desktop-src/Msi/applying-small-updates-by-reinstalling-the-product.md

 ---
-Description: A small update can be applied to an application by completely or partially reinstalling the application from the command line or from a program. ms.assetid: 6f8b68da-7748-436d-bc95-96e39cf42143
+description: A small update can be applied to an application by completely or partially reinstalling the application from the command line or from a program. ms.assetid: 6f8b68da-7748-436d-bc95-96e39cf42143
 title: Applying Small Updates by Reinstalling the Product ms.topic: article